ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 {{vocab}} defines the core set of usage categories in detail.

 A statement of preference -- or usage preference -- is made about an asset.
-Statements of preferences follows a simple data model where a preference is assigned to each of the categories of use in the vocabulary.
+A statement of preference follows a simple data model where a preference is assigned to each of the categories of use in the vocabulary.
 A preference is either to allow or disallow the usage associated with the category.